Reasons for the app redesign

 Step #5.
 Test the new interface

 UI/UX testing aims at figuring out flaws and gaps in user experience and the interface in general.
-In terms of UI it means eliminating inaccuracies like uneven paddings or incorrect displaying on some devices.
-When it comes to mobile app UX researchers conduct interviews, A/B-tests and create life scenarios.
+In terms of UI, it means eliminating inaccuracies like uneven paddings or incorrect displaying on some devices.
+When it comes to mobile apps, UX researchers conduct user interviews and A/B-tests and create life scenarios.

 Step #6.
 Do the coding job

 After the design stage is over, developers enter the game and start writing a project codebase.
-There’s always a frontend developer involved and depending on the amount of new features a backend-coder enters the workflow.
-Sometimes mobile apps need a makeover from scratch, then it’s way better to simultaneously roll out both on iOS and Android markets using React Native, a JavaScript framework.
+There’s always a frontend developer involved, and depending on the number of new features a backend-coder enters the workflow.
+Sometimes, mobile apps need a makeover from scratch, then it’s way better to simultaneously roll out both on iOS and Android markets using React Native, a JavaScript framework.

 Step #7.
 Make sure the app works properly and release it

-For the table down below we’ve roughly estimated the cost for mobile app redesign in partnership with Purrweb.
-The example includes the redesign of approximately 15 blocks (e.g sign-in, feed, etc.) with 3-5 screens in each.
-The process covers the stages described below guided by the approach reflected in the article.
+For the table down below, we’ve roughly estimated the cost of mobile app redesign in partnership with Purrweb.
+The example includes the UI/UX redesign of approximately 15 blocks (e.g. sign-in, feed, etc.) with 3-5 screens in each.
+The process covers the stages described below, guided by the approach reflected in the article.

 Stage | Time | Approximate costs |